ejcgan/apd/README.md

 - `spd/experiments/tms` - Toy model of superposition
 - `spd/experiments/resid_mlp` - Toy model of compressed computation and toy model of distributed representations

+Deprecated:
-- `spd/experiments/piecewise` - Handcoded gated function model
+- `spd/experiments/piecewise` - Handcoded gated function model.
+Use [this](117284172497ca420f22c29cef3ddcd5e4bcceb8) commit if you need to use this experiment.

 ### Train a target model
-All experiments apart from `spd/experiments/piecewise` require training a target model.
+All experiments require training a target model.
 Look for the `train_*.py` script in the experiment directory.
 Your trained model will be saved locally and uploaded to wandb.

 ### Run APD
 APD can be run by executing any of the `*_decomposition.py` scripts defined in the experiment